alexa-samples/skill-sample-nodejs-test-automation/labs/lab01.md

 ### **1.1.)
 Initialize ask-cli**

-If you never used ask-cli before,
-- you need to install it on your local machine.
-Follow the instructions in [<< Home](../README.md).
-- you need to initialize it and authorize this tool for your Amazon developer account
+If you never used ask-cli before, you need to initialize it and authorize this tool for your Amazon developer account

 ```bash
 $ ask init